High Power RF Pulse Shaping Tests with NG-LLRF and Cool Copper Collider Prototype Structure: High-Power Test of NG-LLRF with Cool Copper Collider Prototype Accelerating Structure with Different RF Pulse Shapes

-Figure \ref{fig:f3b} shows the cavity reflection signals with these two modulation schemes.
-The magnitude plot of the square wave modulation drive shows a linear decent over the pulse, which shows the field filling process of the structure.
-The second peak of the magnitude is higher than the first one, which is the desire characteristic of the over-coupling design of the prototype when no beam is presented.
-When the RF is switched off, the reflections is still far from zero, which indicates that the cavity was not fully filled yet.
-The linear phase ramp is fully reflected on the phase plot of the cavity reflection with a phase sweep drive.

-Similar tests as above were performed with peak power around 5.2 MW peak power, 1 \(\mu\)s pulse width and 10 Hz repetition rate.
+We performed high-power tests with different modulation schemes to evaluate the ability of NG-LLRF to synthesize and measure RF pulses with a variety of pulse shapes.
+In this test, we used a baseband pulse with a 360 degree linear phase ramp and fixed magnitude modulation over the pulse duration.
+The peak power injected into the structure for both types of RF pulses is 5.2 MW peak power, 1 \(\mu\)s pulse width and 10 Hz repetition rate.
 In this case, the duration of the 360\textdegree \(\) linear phase ramp has been extended to 1 \(\mu\)s, which can be considered to drive the prototype cavity off resonance by 1 MHz.
 Figure \ref{fig:f4a} and \ref{fig:f4b} show the forward and reflection baseband signals for the square and phase ramp modulation schemes.
 With this linear phase ramp, the power injected into the structure is also almost fully reflected, since the bandwidth of the cavity structure is on the order of kilohertz.
 With a 1 \(\mu\)s square pulse, the structure is fully filled in about 700 ns, since the magnitude of the cavity reflection reached zero around that time.
 After the cavity is fully filled, the magnitude of the reflected signal increases linearly and the phase reversed, as the forward power cannot be filled into the cavity any more and got fully reflected.
 When the RF is switched off, there is a spike in the reflected signal, which is the desired behavior of an over coupled cavity design, and there is no beam presented in this case.

 This test demonstrated that the NG-LLRF is capable of synthesizing and measuring the RF pulses with high precision phase modulation schemes in the C-band without any analog up and down conversions.
 With flexible phase modulation, phase stabilization within each RF pulse, beam load effect compensation on phase, or other phase modulation schemes that can improve the operation of the accelerating structures or other types of high-power RF stations can be implemented without substantial engineering efforts.